 You decide how much money you want to save in your HSA, and you can change it at any time.
 It's a smart idea to save enough to cover your annual deductible.
-For 2024, you can save up to \$4,150 if you're covering just yourself, or \$8,300 if you're covering yourself and your family.
+For 2022, you can save up to \$3,650 if you're covering just yourself, or \$7,300 if you're covering yourself and your family.
 If you're age 55 or older (or will turn age 55 during the plan year), you can also make additional "catch-up" contributions to your HSA up to \$1,000.
 And if you don't need that much health care, your money stays in your account and earns tax-free interest.
 It's a great way to save for future expenses.
-Prescription Drugs Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.
+Note: If you want to, you can elect to contribute after-tax dollars to your HSA through the bank.
+Your before-tax and after-tax contributions apply to the same annual limit.
+Prescription Drugs This is a really big deal!
+Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.
 That means your prescription drug coverage depends on the medical coverage level you choose and your medical insurance carrier.
 Your Coverage Level Matters You pay nothing for preventive drugs, as determined by your insurance carrier.
 You need a doctor's prescription, and you must use an in-network retail pharmacy or mail-order service.
 Bronze or Bronze Plus You pay the full cost for prescription drugs until you reach the annual medical deductible.
 Then you pay coinsurance.
 Once you reach the out-of-pocket maximum, you pay nothing for in-network covered prescription drugs.
 Silver, Gold, or Platinum You pay a copay for all prescription drugs.
 Once you reach the out-of-pocket maximum, you pay nothing for innetwork covered prescription drugs.
 Your specific prescription coverage is based on the medical coverage level you select.
 Get the details.
 Your Carrier Matters Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
 So you need to do your homework to find out how your medications will be covered-before choosing an insurance carrier.
-Get a list of prescription drug questions to ask.
+Get a list of prescription drug questions to ask the insurance carriers.
+Prescription Drug Questions Do you or a family member take medications?
+This could be a big deal for you!

-5/13/24 23

-Prescription Drug Questions

 Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.
-Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
+Your prescription drug coverage depends on the medical coverage level you choose.
+However, each pharmacy benefit manager has its own rules about how prescription drugs are covered.
 So you need to do your homework to find out how your medications will be covered-before you choose an insurance carrier.

-What To Ask

-Here's a list of questions to ask each carrier you're considering.
+What To Ask Here's a list of questions to ask each carrier you're considering.
 Tip: You can also print out the Prescription Drug Transition Worksheet (PDF) and use it to take notes.
 Is my drug on the formulary?